TheLogeek/AI-Bet-Analyzer/README.md

 4.  **Filter and Sort**: Use the "Filter by League" dropdown and "Sort Predictions By" selectbox to refine your view of the predictions.

-## Contributing
-(Optional: Add guidelines for contributions if this is an open-source project.)

-## License
-(Optional: Add license information.)